htmldbjs/htmldbjs/README.md

 </html>
 ```

 In the above example, we use a container `<div>` element for storing server side data in HTML format.
 This `<div>` must have an unique id attribute.
 By using a special class name `htmldb-table`, we specify this `<div>` as an HTMLDB table.
+Additionally, we use special attributes to to define properties of HTMLDB table.
+In this case we use `data-htmldb-read-url` for specifying the source url that student data will be loaded.

 ## Backend Integration